demibai/INCS870-Spring2024-Team-06/README.md

----
-title: Enhancing Network Intrusion Detection with Feature Selection
+# Enhancing Network Intrusion Detection with Feature Selection and Dimensionality Reduction
-subtitle: INCS 870, Spring 2024, Team 06, supervised by Dr. Zhida Li
+__INCS 870, Spring 2024, Team 06, supervised by Dr. Zhida Li__
----

 ## Overview

 This project involves the development of a machine learning pipeline for network intrusion detection.
 The primary goal is to classify network activities into normal or attack categories, using the UNSW-NB15 dataset.
 The pipeline includes data preprocessing, feature engineering, model training, hyperparameter tuning, and model evaluation.